Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 Croatia Airlines, the Croatian flag-carrier, allows dogs and cats to be transported both in the cabin and in the hold.
-Pets in the cabin are restricted to two animals (either both dogs or both cats), with one carrier bag per passenger, with a maximum weight of 8kg.
+Pets in the cabin are restricted to two animals (either both dogs or both cats), with one carrier bag per passenger, with a maximum weight of 8kg and maximum dimensions of 115cm.

 For further details, read the full pet policy here.